Ar-maan05/mcp-persist/README.md

 `SQLiteEventStore.create()`, `RedisEventStore.create()`, and
-`PostgresEventStore.create()` are async context managers that take a connection string, build the underlying driver client (and call `initialize()` where needed), yield a ready store, and close the connection on exit — including when the body raises:
+`PostgresEventStore.create()` are async context managers that take a connection string, build the underlying driver client (and call `initialize()` where needed), yield a ready store, and close the connection on exit, including when the body raises:

 ```python